Student Conduct: Process

 If a student is alleged to have violated a provision of the Student Code of Conduct, he or she will be referred to the Office of Judicial Affairs.
 A student may be asked to attend either a formal hearing or an informal meeting.
 If a formal hearing is scheduled, the student has certain rights which are outlined in the Student Code of Conduct section of the Student Handbook.
 Additional copies of these rights are available in the Office of Judicial Affairs.
 If a student is scheduled for an informal meeting, he or she will be contacted to set up an appointment at a convenient time.
 Students may speak to the hearing officer privately or with others who were charged with the same violation.
 If a student chooses to speak privately with the hearing officer, the student should make that request when the meeting is being scheduled and an individual meeting will be held.
 The purpose of an informal meeting is to determine whether the student accepts responsibility for the alleged violation(s) and to discuss the incident as well as the student’s rights and responsibilities as an Eastern Connecticut State University student.
 If found responsible, an appropriate sanction will be ordered at that time.
-Students will be asked to sign a Disciplinary Agreement outlining the charges and the sanctions.
-A student may rescind the agreement and proceed to a formal hearing by providing notice within twenty-four business hours from the date the agreement is signed.

 The Student Code of Conduct contains definitions of general disciplinary penalties including Expulsion, Suspension, Disciplinary Probation, Disciplinary Warning, Residence Hall Separation, Residence Hall Probation and Residence Hall Warning.
 Within these broad categories, the hearing officer may impose additional sanctions, including but not limited to personal essays, community service, parent notification, and other appropriate sanctions.